 The UK Steam card has its instructions and terms & conditions written in English; as such, the UK card cannot appear in any other language than English.
 The card consists of 15 alphanumeric codes with the trademark of Steam imprinted on it.
 The denomination of the UK steam card can be as low as £25.

-6. Switzerland (CHF) Steam Gift Card Picture
+6. Switzerland (CHF) Physical Steam Gift Card Picture

 Switzerland is a multicultural country with different languages widely spoken in the country.
-However, the preponderance of people in Switzerland speak either French or German; as such, they are notable for being the country’s two official languages.
+However, the preponderance of people in Switzerland speaks either French or German; as such, they are notable for being the country’s two official languages.
 Therefore, the Switzerland Steam card has instructions written in French and German.
 The card has 15 alphanumeric codes with the Steam company trademarked on it.

 Switzerland Steam Ecode